xibosignage/xibo-manual/source/en/media_module_agenda.md

 Actions can be attached to this Widget, please see the [Interactive Actions](layouts_interactive_actions.html)  page for more information.

+{tip}
+{nonwhite}

+Take a look at the [Agenda Module Guide](https://community.xibo.org.uk/t/agenda-module-guide/26993) to see an example of how you can utilise this Widget in your Layouts!

+{/nonwhite}
+{/tip}

 ## Date Format - PHP

 [[PRODUCTNAME]] should accept any date format that is in a correct PHP date format, the following characters are recognised and can be used: